OpenDSA/OpenDSA/RST/en/PL/TypeInference.rst

     6  val x = fn f => fn g => fn h => if g f then f h else (h + 3);

 Six type-inferencing responses that ML provided when the six expressions above were entered are listed below.
-Unfortunately they have become scrambled.
+Unfortunately, they have become scrambled.
 In the six practice problems that follow, you will help match each type-inferencing response with the correct ML expression above.